-This article will go over three different types of video library that ClickView offers and how to identify which your school is using.
-These types are actually three different layers of technology and are referred to as ClickView Collections, Custom Libraries, and Local Cache.
-It is possible that a school can run multiple at the same time.
+This article will provide you with the necessary information about the three types of video library that ClickView offers, and how to identify which your school is using.
+These library types are actually three different layers of technology and are referred to as ClickView Collections, Custom Libraries, and Local Cache.
+It is possible that a school can use multiple at the same time.

 ClickView Collections are video libraries that are managed exclusively by ClickView.
-They are curated and organised by our talented content team.
+They are curated, organised and managed by our talented content team.
 Each collection is aimed at a different level of education and each are organised by subject.
 Every month collections are updated automatically by ClickView.
 Unfortunately you cannot make any changes to these video libraries or update the collections in any way.
 They are provided as is.
-Any emails you receive from us indicating that there are new videos available are just telling you of new content that is already available in the ClickView Collections.
+You may receive an email from ClickView indicating that there are new videos available and these refer to new content being available within the ClickView Collections.

 Your account may have zero, one or more different ClickView Collections.
-A tell tale sign that your account has a ClickView Collection is if you see a video library that is named after an education level and that you cannot edit or curate, then you are likely using a ClickView Collection.
+If you see a video library that is named after an education level, i.e. Primary, Secondary, Tertiary, that you cannot edit or curate, then you are likely using a ClickView Collection.

 It is possible and very common to have both ClickView Collections and a Custom Library at the same time.
-Doing so allows schools to add content to their own library, but also removes any obligation to have to manage so many videos in a ClickView Collections video library.
-The screenshot below shows an account that has access to a Custom Library and five ClickView Collections:
+Doing so allows institutes to add content to their own library, and also removes any obligation to have to manage so many videos in a ClickView Collections video library.
+The screenshot below shows an account that has access to a Custom Library and four ClickView Collections:

-You do not need to curate this library as videos files will be automatically added from ClickView when any users watch a new video.
-However you can preemptively add videos from ClickView to Local Cache via these instructions if you wish.
+This library does not need curating as videos will be automatically added when users watch a video.
+You can however manually add videos from ClickView to your Local Cache.
+Please find instructions, here.